horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage-basics.md

 The potential attack surface on a desktop operating system is even larger than that of mobile.
 That's just the nature of a desktop platform.

-It doesn't necessarily mean some desktop wallet is less secure than some mobile-based wallet just because of the platform.
+It doesn't necessarily mean some desktop wallet is less secure than some mobile-based wallet app.

 Some of the more popular desktop-based wallets are: